Walter Arthur Coldman

 Wartime Service

-He enlisted in Bedford, and was formerly Private 6135 Middlesex Regiment and Private 6411 13th Battalion London Regiment.
+He enlisted in Bedford and initially joined the Middlesex Regiment as Private 6135, later transferring to the 13th Battalion, London Regiment.

 Additional Information